 - Contribute to national and global dialogues on health research and policy by serving as a credible source of evidence-based information and representing integrated delivery system-based research perspectives.

 - Promote and establish the Network as a preferred research partner of funding agencies and others by capitalizing on its research and research translation strengths and by communication efforts designed to increase the visibility of the Network, its collective capabilities, and its accomplishments.

 - Foster Network-led collaborative studies by enhancing awareness of research interests, resources, and capabilities of the member centers and their investigators and by stimulating proposals, endorsing them, and publicizing their successes.

 - Share methodologies, best practices, and consultative expertise derived from the Network's successful research enterprise by holding an Annual Conference, strengthening investigator development through shared recruitment strategies, fellowships and mentoring programs, joining forces with public and private agency initiatives, and enlisting both traditional and new dissemination technologies.

-The HMORN has spun off a number of multi-site collaborations including the Cancer Research Network (CRN), the Centers for Education and Research in Therapeutics (CERT), the Coordinated Clinical Studies Network, the Vaccine Safety Datalink (VSD), the Cardiovascular Research Network (CVRN), and the Cancer Care and Outcomes Research Surveillance Consortium.
+The HCSRN has spun off a number of multi-site collaborations including the Cancer Research Network (CRN), the Centers for Education and Research in Therapeutics (CERT), the Coordinated Clinical Studies Network, the Vaccine Safety Datalink (VSD), the Cardiovascular Research Network (CVRN), and the Cancer Care and Outcomes Research Surveillance Consortium.